dotnet/docs-maui/docs/user-interface/handlers/customize.md

 - On Windows, the thickness of the font in the `Entry` is set to thin.

 > [!IMPORTANT]
-> The index into a mapper is an arbitrary string and does not have to correspond to a property exposed by a type, or a property on a native control.
+> The index into a mapper is an arbitrary string and doesn't have to correspond to a property exposed by a type, or a property on a native control.
 For example, `["MyCustomization"]` can be specified as a mapper index, with any native control modification being performed as the customization.

 ## Customize specific control instances